Here’s How Often You Need to Replace Everything in Your Home

 You shouldn’t have to worry about your foundation but if you termite and waterproof foundations, expect those things to last around 10 to 12 years before you’ll have to reapply.

 Kitchen cabinets should last around 50 years, but you can always update them so they look modern.
 Medicine cabinets have a shorter shelf life of 20 years while garage and laundry cabinets should last more than 100 years.
 Your closets should last the life of the house.

 Stone countertops should last a lifetime while marble countertops typically last around 20 years.
 Laminate countertops have a shorter lifespan of 10 to 20 years because of the wear and tear they take on.
-Check out these tips on buying countertops if you think it’s time to replace them.

 Consumer Reports asked manufactures of 13 dishwasher brands to weigh in on the lifespan of the appliance, and 10 years is about the norm.
 All manufactures noted it’s important to follow the owner’s manual and regularly clean out your dishwasher to keep it running properly.

 Your garbage disposal is expected to last around 12 years.

 You’ll get about six to 15 years out of your refrigerator, according to Angie’s List.
 The most common refrigerator repairs include ice maker failure, main control board failure and a clogged drain.